breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I had a productive first year at CWT.
 I got the LSAT score I needed, I secured some strong recommendations, and I feel like I got an excellent window into the industry.

 After all that, I was dismayed to admit: I didn't want to be a lawyer.
-While I liked many of the people I met at CWT, the lifestyle of the profession did _not_ appeal to me.
+While I liked many of the people I met at CWT, the lifestyle of the profession didn't appeal to me at all.

 As someone who self-identifies as "quirky" at minimum, I felt like I would need to drastically alter my personality to suit the profession.
 Even more frightening: I thought I might be capable of doing that.
 What a terrible fate.